-To use these features in the vi editor, you should have an .exrc file in your \$HOME directory which maps these keys to their function using escape code sequences.
-Reference to this file is made in the HP-UX System Administrator Manual and in "The Vi Editor" selected article.
+To use these keys with vi, have an .exrc file in your \$HOME directory that maps the keys to their function using escape code sequences.
+To get information about .exrc, see the HP-UX System Administrator Manual and/or "Vi" in the Text Editors and Processors HP-UX Concepts and Tutorials manual.